nextcloud/user_oidc/README.md

 This app supports PKCE (Proof Key for Code Exchange). https://datatracker.ietf.org/doc/html/rfc7636
+Unless PKCE is not supported by the configured OpenID Connect provider, it is enabled by default.
-It is enabled by default, but can be disabled in `config.php`:
+You can also manually disable it in `config.php`:
 ``` php
 'user_oidc' => [
     'use_pkce' => false,